openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 operation -- even if that is never going to happen.
 Thus, identity leads to the pointer-rich memory layout we have today.

-Separately, classes today support subclassing (unless the author opts out with the `final` keyword).
-When a class can be extended, its type has an unpredictable layout -- at any point during program execution, some subclasses might not even be loaded yet!
-So it's impossible to allocate a fixed amount of memory large enough to store any future subclass instance.

-The direction that Valhalla has pursued here is to say that some classes can disavow identity, mutation, and extension; instances are entirely represented by their fixed-size state, and therefore can be routinely flattened into arrays and into other objects, and passed as flat vectors between methods.

-Such classes are called _primitive classes_, to highlight the fact that they have the runtime behavior of primitives.
-(The terminology has changed during the course of the project; previously-used synonyms include _inline classes_ and _value classes_.)
-The slogan for such classes is
+Valhalla enables some classes to disavow identity.
+Instances of these classes are just their state, and therefore can be routinely flattened into enclosing objects or arrays, and passed by value between methods.
+The trade-off is that we have to give up some flexibility -- they must be immutable and cannot be layout-polymorphic -- but in return for giving up these characteristics, we are be rewarded with a flatter and denser memory layout and optimized calling conventions.
+The terminology for these classes has changed during the course of the project; while they were originally called _value types_ and then _inline classes_,  such classes are now called _primitive classes_.
+This naming highlights the fact that they are classes with the runtime behavior of primitives.
+The slogan for Valhalla is:

 > Codes like a class, works like an int.

 Despite the restrictions on mutability and subclassing, primitive classes can use most mechanisms available to classes: methods, constructors, fields, encapsulation, supertypes, type variables, annotations, etc.

 There are applications for primitive classes at every level.
-Aside from the obvious -- turning primitive types into real classes -- many API abstractions, such as numerics, dates, cursors, and wrappers like `Optional`, are naturally modeled as identity-free classes.
+Aside from the obvious -- turning the built-in primitive types into real classes -- many API abstractions, such as numerics, dates, cursors, and wrappers like `Optional`, can be naturally modeled as identity-free classes.
 Additionally, many data structures, such as `HashMap`, can profitably use primitive classes in their implementations to improve efficiency.
 And language compilers can use them as a compilation target for features like built-in numeric types, tuples, or multiple return.

 ## What about generics?

 One of the early compromises of Java Generics is that generic type variables can only be instantiated with reference types, not primitive types.
-This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing imposes a performance overhead).
+This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing has performance overhead.)
 With eight primitive types, this restriction is something we learned to live with, but if we can write our own flattenable data types like our `Point` above, having an `ArrayList<Point>` not be backed by a flattened array of `Point` seems to defeat, well, the point.